tom-corley/dnd/README.md

 5. InputAndProgramTests.cs
     - Unit tests checking that user input is processed correctly and that the whole application runs to completion when given suitable input.

+### Assumptions/Changes From Brief

+- I have asked users for a team name before creating characters as it flowed better than the opposite in my opinion.